 The Group's investments in MILDEX OPTICAL INC. are not individually material.
-The aggregate carrying amount of the Group's interests in MILDEX OPTICAL INC. is \$252,188 thousand and \$293,964 thousand as at 31 December 2021 and 2020.
+The aggregate carrying amount of the Group's interests in MILDEX OPTICAL INC. is \$315,359 thousand and \$252,188 thousand as at 31 December 2022 and 2021, respectively.
 The aggregate financial information of the Group's investments in associates is as follows: